Abdul Rahman Ya'kub: Later life

 Abdul Rahman celebrated his 80th birthday in Hilton Hotel, Kuching in 2008.
 During the grand ceremony, he hugged his nephew, Pehin Sri Abdul Taib Mahmud, marking the end of the 20-year-old strained relationship between an uncle and a nephew after the Ming Court Affair.
 He said that he stitched up his relationship with Taib because "blood is thicker than water".
 He was active in religious activities as he conducted free religious classes for the public at his residence, "Sri Bahagia", in Petra Jaya.

 Death

 Abdul Rahman bin Ya'kub was admitted into the Intensive Care Unit (ICU) of Normah Specialist Medical Centre, Kuching in early November 2014 due to health problems.
 He lost appetite and had to rely on ventilation equipments.
 He died peacefully at 9:40 pm on 9 January 2015, aged 87.
 He was accorded a state funeral by the Sarawak state government and laid to rest at Samariang Muslim Cemetery in Petra Jaya, Kuching.

 Legacy

 Several places were named after him namely a hostel seminar room in Universiti Kebangsaan Malaysia (UKM) campus, a library in Universiti Malaysia Sarawak (UNIMAS). and a bridge.

-On 22 June 1971, Sekolah Menengah Sedaya in Kanowit changed its name to Sekolah Menengah Dato Haji Abdul Rahman Ya’kub.
+On 22 June 1971, Kanowit Rural Development School in Kanowit changed its name to Sekolah Menengah Dato Haji Abdul Rahman Ya’kub.
+On 5 May 1972, the chief minister renamed the school to Sekolah Menengah Sedaya.

 Normah Specialist Medical Centre, built in 1988, is named after Toh Puan Normah Abdullah, the wife of Abdul Rahman Ya'kub.